RileyWuuu/StudyNotes/CamelToSnake/README.md

 ## Solution:
 1. Unmarshal json data
-2. Cut string with regexp.Mustcompile
+2. Identify each key with regexp.Mustcompile to break the camel case string
 3. run data with for range to convert the camel case key into snake case
 4. In order to convert all key fields in nested structure, use switch to get each type
 5. By using recursion, we're allowed to run through the whole nested-structure data and convert all keyfields.